 Pneumococcal vaccinations are also recommended for people with COPD before age 65.
-A second and even third dose is recommended for people 65 years and older who got their first dose when they were younger than 65 and it has been five or more years since the first dose (CDC, 2018c; GOLD, 2021).
+A second and even third dose is recommended for people 65 years and older who got their first dose when they were younger than 65 if it has been five or more years since the first dose.

 People with certain medical conditions such as COPD are the most likely to benefit from COVID-19 vaccinations.
 The COVID-19 virus can easily cause severe, life-threatening damage to lungs that are already at risk for respiratory distress, respiratory infection, and severe dyspnea.
-There has been extensive and conclusive evidence that those who are fully vaccinated against the COVID-19 virus tend to have milder episodes of the disease, and survival rates are much higher (CDC, 2021f).
+There has been extensive and conclusive evidence that those who are fully vaccinated against the COVID-19 virus tend to have milder episodes of the disease, and survival rates are much higher.